luisfernandomgrs/dsmetav2/README.md

 Project to revision - Learning about Java Spring React

-Before open this project, please wait after click url, because my server Netlify can be sleeping mode at moment...
+Before open this project, please wait after click url, because my server Netlify can be sleeping mode at moment... and the messages are be send to me, :)

 https://luisf.netlify.app/